TrueCar/gluestick/README.md

 *Additional optional cache properties:*
-`cacheTTL` - number of seconds to store the cache for a particular route `cacheKey` - If you do not want to use the URL as the key, you can specify a key.
-For advanced setups, you could access the store and create a key based on data in the store.
+`cacheTTL` - number of seconds to store the cache for a particular route

 ## Hot Loading
 GlueStick's development environment utilizing hotloading so your changes will